RevoU-FSSE-2/week-4-muhammad-avicena/README.md

 Final step, go to Dashboard Cloudfire -> DNS Records -> Add record domain -> set them accordingly.

-Done !
-You should wait maximum 1x24 hours to let the NiagaHoster and Cloudfire set up, it could be faster or slower depending on the provider internet that you're using.

 ![Alt text](img/5.png)

+### 5. Congratulations, You're done !

+You should wait within 1x24 hours to let the NiagaHoster and Cloudfire setting up the DNS, it could be faster or slower depending on the provider internet that you're using.

 Feel free to explore the website and try out the different features.
 I appreciate any feedback and suggestions to further improve the user experience.

 Happy browsing!